virusme/Automated-Trader-for-The-Chartist/README.md

 <br>

 ###The Chartist
+This provides a user-interface to alter settings for trading using [**The Chartist**](https://www.thechartist.com.au)'s [**US Power Setups**](https://www.thechartist.com.au/Benefits/short-term-share-trading.html) and to perform one-click trading.
+All settings are stored locally on your computer, using strong encryption where required.
+Every time the application is loaded, these settings are retrieved for your convenience.

 * **Trade Settings**
    * Set paths for downloaded files
    * Manage your trade details such as exchange, position size, margin, etc.